KataTech/scaling-LLM-persuasion/data_analysis/README.md

 # Analysis Overview

 All of the analysis lies primarily in `analysis.ipynb`.
-In particular, I explored the following questions.
+The motivation is moreso exploratory, so much of the analysis should be treated as "proof-of-concept" and observations that get brought up in corridor conversations with colleagues as opposed to a well-vetted research output.
+Anyhow, we explored the following questions.

 ## 1. Can the treatment messages be associated with academic theories of persuasion?